Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 ![Calibration Rectified](Cameras/sn-A102430881/CalSamples/raw2_rectified_Decoded_Thumb.png)

 ## Sub-aperture Images Extraction
 Once calibration data is available, you can proceed to process your own captured light fields.
 Place these light fields at the [LF folder](LF/).
-Then, you just have to run [spatial_extraction.m](spatial_extraction.m).
+Then, you just have to run [subimgs_extraction.m](subimgs_extraction.m).

 This program will ask you first to select the [Light Field Toolbox path](LFToolbox0.5), then, it will ask you to select the [LF folder path](LF/), finally, it will ask you to select the [CallInfo.json file's path](Cameras/sn-A102430881/CalSamples/CalInfo.json).